TheEliteOneShot/ps_byte_flipper/README.md

 # Introduction
 Does your file keep getting blocked during file transfer?
 Is it impossible to install new software but Powershell scripting is available?
-Introducing the powershell bit flipper: the last resort for attempting to bypass useless security protocols.
+Introducing the powershell ByteFlipper: the last resort for attempting to bypass useless security protocols.

 # Powershell Byte Flipper
 1. Add .txt extension to any filename, thereby making it text.